HigherOrderCO/hvm-64/README.md

 ## Contributing

 To verify if there's no performance regression, run `cargo bench` before and after your changes.
 You can run `cargo bench --bench hvm_cpu -- --quick` for a quicker but less accurate benchmark.
+Inside the `target/criterion/report/index.html` file, you can see the performance of each benchmark.